 As City Attorney, Mara relaunched the San Diego Family Justice Center to bolster support for victims of domestic violence and expand its services to victims of sex trafficking.
 Every year, the Family Justice Center offers hundreds of San Diego families legal, medical, counseling and other support services in a safe and private setting.
 Mara also hired more domestic violence prosecutors to hold abusers accountable, achieving a 95% conviction rate.

 Mara has prioritized consumer and environmental protection and created a civil enforcement unit that takes on major corporate offenders: Experian for violating San Diegans’ privacy, Purdue Pharma for knowingly addicting vulnerable San Diegans to opioids, and Instacart for exploiting workers.
 Mara has prosecuted poachers and polluters who flout California’s environmental laws, and protected endangered elephants by prosecuting traffickers in the biggest ivory bust in California history.

 The daughter of a longshoreman father and immigrant mother, Mara was the first in her family to graduate from college, attending UC Santa Barbara and McGeorge School of Law.
 Always dedicated to public service, Mara served as legal counsel to public schools, the transit district, and the County of San Diego and was a Chief Deputy City Attorney before winning election in 2016.

-Mara is past president of the City Attorneys Association of San Diego County and currently serves as board president of the San Diego Law Library, an organization focused on ensuring access to justice.
+Mara is past president of the City Attorneys Association of San Diego County and past president of the San Diego Law Library Board of Trustees, an organization focused on ensuring access to justice.
 Mara and her husband, Greg, live in the Scripps Ranch community of San Diego with their two children.